Lullabot/trusty32-lamp/README.md

   [Homebrew](http://brew.sh), but it's not required.
 Windows users can use the excellent [Babun](http://babun.github.io) or get Git directly from [git-scm.com](https://git-scm.com).
 * [VirtualBox](https://www.virtualbox.org), used to run virtual machines.
+Use the latest version instead of distribution-provided packages.
 * [Vagrant](https://www.vagrantup.com), the CLI tool to manage virtual machines easily.
+Use the latest version instead of distribution-provided packages.
 * (optionally) The
   [Vagrant vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin, to automatically update guest additions: